-Example 4: Using audit to gather city corruption risk policies in the municipality of Martin, Slovakia
+Example 4: Using audit to gather city corruption risk policies in the municipality of Martin, Slovakia lower cost than from established consultancies.
+The new mayor of the municipality of Martin, Slovakia, commissioned an audit from Transparency International Slovakia.
+The town hall showed almost all of the limitations in

 Another mechanism is to commission an audit or review.
-Often there are NGOs in the district or in the country that are capable of doing such reviews, at much lower cost than from established consultancies.
-The new mayor of the municipality of Martin, Slovakia, commissioned an audit from
+Often there are NGOs in the district or in the country that are capable of doing such reviews, at much